 When candidates are practising for these examinations it would be helpful to use similar 'Situations'.
-It may also be beneficial to teach some typical business phrases e.g. 'In response to your letter of....', etc and discuss when phrases are appropriate and how to decide on the tone of a piece of communication before starting to write.
+It may also be beneficial to teach some typical business phrases e.g. 'In response to your letter of.....', 'We await your early reply...' etc and discuss when phrases are appropriate and how to decide on the tone of a piece of communication before starting to write.
 Short, simple, concise sentences are ideal for business correspondence and avoid candidates making unnecessary grammatical errors.
 It would also be helpful to candidates if, when practising, they were given a maximum number of words to use.
 This might help them concentrate on being precise and including only necessary, relevant information in a logical order.
 It would also be helpful to ensure candidates can use calendars, calculators and dictionaries.

 Time management is an important element of these examinations and so candidates should ensure they allow sufficient time for each task.
 Learning to write concisely is also useful in this respect.
+Unless a candidate has very large writing, each task should fit on one side of A4 and candidates should aim to achieve this.